Sleeper85/esphome-yambms/documents/README/YamBMS_functions.md

 My Solis inverter is not great at CVL control, so it doesn't work well for me.

 You can compare `Auto CVL` to cruise control in a car.

+`Boost Charge V.` allows you to increase the charging voltage to charge your battery faster, the `Auto CVL` function will itself reduce the charging voltage at the end of charging so that it does not exceed the target voltage `Bulk Voltage`.

 ## Auto CCL & DCL